alanarazi7/TabSTAR/README.md

 <img src="tabstar_logo.png" alt="TabSTAR Logo" width="50%">

-Welcome to the TabSTAR repository!
+**Welcome to the TabSTAR repository! 👋**
 You can use it in two modes: production mode for fitting TabSTAR on your own dataset, and research mode to pretrain TabSTAR and replicate our work in the paper.

 🚧 The repository is under construction: Any bugs or feature request?
 Please open an issue! 🚧